davidgasquez/handbook/content/concepts.md

 ## [Problem Solving](http://gordonbrander.com/pattern/culture-is-a-shared-mechanism-for-problem-solving/)

+* Problems have multiple solutions at multiple levels.
+* Most of the time problems already have solutions:
   * The first group of people that encounter a problem don't know how to solve it.
   * They figure out a way of doing it, and when they get to a solution that's good enough \(not perfect, just good enough\), that's what they settle on.
   * The next time they encounter the problem, they use the same solution.
   * That keeps happening until later people don't even think about how to do it.
 [It's just how things are done](https://en.wikipedia.org/wiki/Einstellung_effect).
+* The best thing that can be done to a problem is to dissolve it, to redesign the entity that has it or its environment so as to eliminate the problem.

 ## Processes